Definition of Antistrophe

 Shakespeare has used this device frequently in his works, which can be noticed clearly here as well.

 Example #5: The Holy Bible, Deuteronomy 32:10 (By the prophet Moses)

 “In a desert land he found him, in a barren and howling waste.
 He shielded him and cared for him; he guarded him as the apple of his eye …”

 Again, in this instance from the Bible, a word is repeated at the end of the sentences to create a pattern and emphasize it.

-Antistrophe examples like the above draw the readers to focus on the repeated words and their meanings.
+Antistrophe examples like the above excerpt draw readers to focus on the repeated words and their meanings.

 Function of Antistrophe

-The main function of this rhetorical device is to give emphasizes on a particular thought or idea.
-The repetitions of words help in making the text pleasurable to read.
-Besides poetry, this is a rhetorical device found in a range of works such as music, literature, political speeches and sacred texts like the Bible to highlight a point or idea.
-The pattern and rhythm created with the use of Antistrophe enables the writers to appeal to the readers’ emotions and helps them appreciate a text better.
+The main function of this rhetorical device is to place emphasis on a particular thought or idea.
+The repetition of words helps in making the text pleasurable to read.
+Besides poetry, this is a rhetorical device found in a range of works, such as music, literature, political speeches, and sacred texts like the Bible to highlight a point or idea.
+The pattern and rhythm created with the use of antistrophe enables writers to appeal to readers’ emotions, and helps them appreciate a text better.